alexfriedl/designsystem/README.md

 ## Evaluation

-The list elements are sorted by priority
+The list elements are not sorted by priority

 ### People want to